 People have been left gobsmacked after finding out what ticking ‘I am not a robot’ actually does.

-Everyone does them without hesitation, but it turns out that it is actually a bit more complicated.
+Everyone does this without hesitation, but it turns out that it is actually a bit more complicated.

 TV host Sandi Toksvig explained this to Alan Davies, David Mitchell, Maisie Adams and Holly Walsh in an episode of QI.